plger/scDblFinder/README.md

 ## Introduction

 scDblFinder  identifies doublets in single-cell RNAseq directly by creating artificial doublets and looking at their prevalence in the neighborhood of each cell.
-The rough logic is very similar to *[DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder)*, but it is much simpler and more efficient.
-In a nutshell:

-* scDblFinder works directly on a reduced count matrix (using rank correlation on top expressed genes), making the detection independent of downstream processing.
-This avoids the need for all the Seurat pre-processing, making the detection faster and compatible with other analytic choices.
-* instead of creating doublets from random pairs of cells, scDblFinder first overclusters the cells and create cross-cluster doublets.
+The rough logic is very similar to *[DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder)*, but it simpler and more efficient.
+In a nutshell, instead of creating doublets from random pairs of cells, scDblFinder first overclusters the cells and create cross-cluster doublets.
 It also uses meta-cells from each cluster to create triplets.
-This strategy avoids creating homotypic doublets and enables the detection of most doublets with much fewer artificial doublets.
-* while we also rely on the expected proportion of doublets to threshold the scores, we include a variability in the estimate of the doublet proportion (`dbr.sd`), and use the error rate of the real/artificial predicition in conjunction with the deviation in global doublet rate to set the threshold.
+This strategy avoids creating homotypic doublets and enables the detection of most heterotypic doublets with much fewer artificial doublets.
+We also rely on the expected proportion of doublets to threshold the scores, we include a variability in the estimate of the doublet proportion (`dbr.sd`), and use the error rate of the real/artificial predicition in conjunction with the deviation in global doublet rate to set the threshold.

 ## Installation